Doing an MSc Thesis

 • Then you start making the detailed project definition report including a plan for your work (see below).
 The has to be submitted to DTU within 4 weeks of the project.
 Once this is in place, you follow this plan (unless some radical problems occur).

 • All of my students meet bi-weekly for a joint supervision meeting.
 Before the meeting, you prepare your progress report (see below).
 At the meeting, you get supervision from me, and you help each other.
-Each group have a 20 min. timeslot, so make the best of it (i.e., be prepared).
+Each group has a 20 min. timeslot, so make the best of it (i.e., be prepared).

-• You should work empirically (i.e., doing practical things like coding, analysing, running test, and evaluating applications) and theoretically (i.e., doing things like reading related literature, writing thesis chapters, and creating nice illustrations) throughout the entire project period.
+• You should work empirically (i.e., doing practical things like coding, analyzing, running test, and evaluating applications) and theoretically (i.e., doing things like reading related literature, writing thesis chapters, and creating nice illustrations) throughout the entire project period.
 I DO NOT recommend writing the thesis during the last week of the project…

 • You may want to consult my “The Art of Doing a PhD” page – the description here applies equally to doing a thesis project on a smaller scale.
 Especially the Fish model can be useful.